Skip to main content

 In the MetaboINDICATOR window, give the custom indicator a name (i.e. "Custom indicator").
 Enter the formula for the indicator in the Formula field (i.e. (C0+C10)/C12).
 The list of possible metabolite names can be seen in the table on the right side.
 The formula can be constructed using standard arithmetic operators: +, -, *, / with parentheses to define the order of operation.

-Once the formula has been entered, click Validated to check the validity of the formula.
+Once the formula has been entered, click Validate to check the validity of the formula.
 If the formula is OK, click Add to save the indicator.

 To edit a custom indicator, select and click the info button .
 To remove, use click the trash icon .